AP Statistics Unit 4 Practice Test: Probability, Random Variables, & Probability Distributions

 The mean and standard deviation of purchases with tax and entry are \$32.10 and \$0.14.

 A student rolls a die 36 times, with a success defined as rolling a 5 or 6.
-What are the mean and standard deviation for the binomial distribution?
+What are the mean and standard deviation for the distribution of the number of successes?

 A